kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

 myops-vertical   VerticalScaling   Successful   4m45s
 ```

-We can see from the above output that the `MySQLOpsRequest` has succeeded.
-If you describe the `MySQLOpsRequest` you will see that the resources of the server nodes of the `MySQL` group replication are updated.
+You can see from the above output that the `MySQLOpsRequest` has succeeded.
+If you describe the `MySQLOpsRequest` you will see that the resources of the members of the `MySQL` group replication are updated.

 ```console
 $ kubectl describe myops -n demo myops-vertical